xinyanliang/EDFv0.1/README.md

 ## Data preparation

-You can download data from the following urls.
+Download data from the following links.

    |Datasets  |URL |提取码 |
    |----|----|----|